 Sallie Mae's strategy is to expand its higher education franchise as a preferred provider of branded products and services to higher education institutions, consumers and lenders, while leveraging the unrealized value embedded in its consumer database and servicing operation.
 Management believes the Company's statutory mandate, to provide liquidity to FFELP lenders, no longer adequately characterizes the breadth of the Company's products and services or the customer needs they currently address.
 Management believes privatization will allow the Company to exploit its servicing, technology and financing expertise to better and more broadly serve higher education institutions and students.
-In addition, management believes that privatization will allow the Company to realize value-enhancing opportunities to expand beyond its core business, leveraging its servicing capability and unique consumer database.
+In addition, management believes that privatization will allow the Company to realize value-enhancing opportunities to expand beyond its core business, leveraging its servicing capability and unique consumer

 Competition in the student loan industry has intensified both among the participants in the FFELP, and, with the expansion of the FDSLP, between private industry participants and the government's direct student loan program.
-To address these pressures and legislatively-directed margin reductions, the Company's strategy has been to increase its share of owned and committed FFELP loans and encourage consumer support for private sector solutions to higher education credit needs.
-To this end, Sallie Mae has developed a school-based strategy that brings value more directly to the higher education customer, generating loan product flows at the source for Sallie Mae's network of affiliated lenders.
+Sallie Mae has responded by developing a school-based strategy that brings value more directly to the higher education customer, generating loan product flows at the source for Sallie Mae's network of affiliated lenders.
 This school-based strategy has resulted in substantial volume growth over the past five years, notwithstanding increased competition.
-The expansion of Sallie Mae's customer focus to include colleges and universities, in addition to lenders, is based on the increasingly active role played by college administrators in the referral of loan providers to their students
+The expansion of Sallie Mae's customer focus to include colleges and universities, in addition to lenders, is based on the increasingly active role played by college administrators in the referral of loan providers to their students.